ckearl/ais-hackathon-1/README.md

 ## Conclusion

 Thank you for taking the time to consider my sumbmission to the AIS Winter 2024 Hackathon!
-I had a blast developing it, and if you have any issues getting it up and running, reach out and let me know at cgp27@byu.edu.
+I had a blast developing it, and if you have any issues getting it up and running, reach out and let me know at *actually just message toph*.